-- People do not patronise a clown.
-One may again attention by wearing a fool’s cap But he would ruin his selling prospects.
+- People do not patronize a clown.
+One may gain attention by wearing a fool’s cap But he would ruin his selling prospects.

 - Your main appeal lies in your headline.
 Over-shadow that and you kill it.
 Don’t gain general and useless attention, sacrifice the attention you want.